-A Few Tips for Spending Time in Tamarindo
+A Few Tips for Enjoying your Visit to Tamarindo

 This is a collection of some random, yet very relevant, tips for your time in Tamarindo.

 1) Wear Bug Spray – The mosquitos can get nasty in Tamarindo if you’re not wearing bug spray, especially in the morning and about an hour before to an hour after sunset.
 The mosquitos can be completely prevented with some spray, we’d recommend bringing spray with you almost anytime you go out, especially at night.

 2) Tipping is Standard – some of the country does not work for tips, but in Tamarindo we have a very americanized culture and tips are a standard addition when dining.
 We typically tend to tip around 10% to 20% (just like in the states) depending on the service.
 Many waiters & waitresses prefer to receive tips in cash rather than as a part of your credit card charge so they don’t have to pay the fee’s.
 If you have cash, use that, otherwise, tipping on a credit card slip is just fine.

 3) Beach Vendors are Annoying – you will notice an entire community of beach vendors when you head to the beach during the day.
 If you want pottery or jewelry they have some nice things, but the vendors can get a little annoying.
 Just ignore them or waive them off with a “No Gracias” and they’ll keep moving on.
 There are also some younger “vendors” that try to give you creations (very beautiful) made out of Palm leaves and then request a cash donation, they will hound more than regular vendors but with enough “NO” replies, they will move on.